Gabe Jackson

-Gabriel C. Jackson (born July 12, 1991) is an American football guard who is a free agent.
-He was drafted by the Oakland Raiders in the third round of the 2014 NFL Draft.
+Gabriel C. Jackson (born July 12, 1991) is an American professional football guard.
+He was selected by the Oakland Raiders in the third round of the 2014 NFL draft.
 He played college football at Mississippi State.

-Early years
+Early life

 A native of Liberty, Mississippi, Jackson attended Amite County High School, where he was coached by his father Charles Jackson and started both ways at tackle since his freshman season.
 Until after his junior year, he was teammates with offensive lineman James Brown and linebacker Damien Wilson.
 Following his senior season, Jackson was rated with the top 40 high school prospects in the state of Mississippi by the Jackson Clarion-Ledger.

 Regarded as a three-star recruit by Rivals.com, Jackson was ranked as the No. 91 offensive tackle prospect in the class of 2009, which was headed by D. J. Fluker and Mason Walters.
-He drew limited interest from several SEC schools, as well as from Southern Miss, and eventually signed with Mississippi State.
+He drew limited interest from several Southeastern Conference (SEC) schools, as well as from Southern Miss, and eventually signed with Mississippi State.

 College career

 After redshirting his initial year at Mississippi State, Jackson earned the starting spot at left guard, next to All-SEC left tackle Derek Sherrod, prior to the season opener against Memphis.
 On the season, Jackson posted 40 knockdown blocks and graded out at 80 percent or higher six times.
 In the Bulldogs’ 24–17 win over Kentucky, he graded out at 93 percent.
-With running back Vick Ballard, Mississippi State's rushing attack averaged 214.8 yards per game, second-highest in the Southeastern Conference and 16th in the country.
-In the 14–17 loss to Auburn, Jackson scored a touchdown after recovering Chris Relf's fumble in the end zone.
+With running back Vick Ballard, Mississippi State's rushing attack averaged 214.8 yards per game, second-highest in the SEC and 16th in the country.
+In the 17–14 loss to Auburn, Jackson scored a touchdown after recovering Chris Relf's fumble in the end zone.
 After the season, Jackson was named to the SEC All-Freshman team.

 In his sophomore year, Jackson started all 13 games at left guard, grading out a champion in five games and recorded a team-high 69 takedowns.
-In the 34–41 loss at Auburn, he notched a season-high nine knockdowns.
+In the 41–34 loss at Auburn, he notched a season-high nine knockdowns.
 As a blocker, Jackson helped the 2011 Bulldogs to reach the top 10 in school history for single-season marks in passing touchdowns, passing completions, total yards and first downs.
 The Bulldogs offensive line, which also featured James Carmon at left tackle, gave up the fifth-fewest sacks in the SEC.
 Jackson helped pave the way for running back Ballard, who finished fourth in the SEC in rushing.
 For the first time since 1914, Mississippi State scored 50-plus points twice in the same season.